Upstream Probe#

 mode

-• always — peers are probed regardless of their state;
+• always — servers are probed regardless of their state;

-• idle — probes affect unhealthy peers and peers where interval has elapsed since the last client request.
+• idle — probes affect unhealthy servers and servers where interval has elapsed since the last client request.

-• onfail — only unhealthy peers are probed.
+• onfail — only unhealthy servers are probed.

 By default — always.